b---c/oauth-token-bff/main.md

 This represents the application code executing in the user agent, controlling presentation and invoking one or more resource servers.

 - Backend
 The backed represents code executing on a server, in particular on the same domain from where the frontend code has been served.
-Backedn and frontend are both under the control of the same developer.
+Backend and frontend are both under the control of the same developer.

 - Resource Server
 This represents a classic OAuth2 resource server as described in Section 1.1 of OAuth2 [@!RFC6749], exposing the API the frontend needs to invoke.
 See (#Security) for more details applying to notable cases.